jeffreylloydbrown/ProgrammingReactiveSystems/kvstore/README.md

 Accepting writes only on one node at any given time simplifies conflict resolution, because request arrival order at that node can be used to serialize updates to a given key.
 The downside of this is that this node clearly limits the amount of requests that can be handled per second, it is a single point of bottleneck.

 In order to scale the possible update rate beyond what a single node can digest it would also be possible to divide the key space into shards and distribute them across the members, making each member a primary for a certain portion of the key space.
 The clients would then need to either be told which one the right node is for updating a certain key, or every node could include a ConsistentHashingRouter which dispatches incoming requests to the right node on the client’s behalf (see the diagram below).
-Moving the primary role for a shard from one member to another would then be necessary to rebalance the allocation when nodes join or leave the cluster.
+Moving the primary role for a shard from one member to another would then be necessary to balance the allocation when nodes join or leave the cluster.

 ![](https://d3c33hcgiwev3.cloudfront.net/imageAssetProxy.v1/DCymMaAjQ62spjGgI7OtRw_93cc147e6eb34be5849a020cdce13d49_cluster.png?expiry=1660953600000&hmac=aDPb3qmYWfzl4Te3UK1AifXQMn3up0nOtEc3YfVaTwk)